faxioman/node-red-contrib-matter-dynamic/README.md

 1. Open your Matter controller app
 2. Add new device
 3. Scan QR code from bridge or enter manual pairing code

-### 4. Multi-Admin Support (NEW!)

-Matter supports **Multi-Admin**, allowing you to add the same devices to multiple ecosystems simultaneously (HomeKit + Alexa + Google Home + SmartThings, etc.).

-#### How to add to multiple controllers:

-**First Controller (e.g., HomeKit):**
-1. Scan the QR code or enter manual code as usual
-2. Complete the pairing process

-**Additional Controllers (e.g., Alexa):**

-**From HomeKit:**
-1. Long press the bridge in the Home app
-2. Tap the Settings icon (gear)
-3. Select "Turn On Pairing Mode"
-4. Copy the code shown
-5. Use this code in Google Home or Alexa

-**From Google Home:**
-1. Open device settings
-2. Tap "Linked Matter apps & services"
-3. Select "Link apps"
-4. Copy the setup code
-5. Use this code in HomeKit or Alexa

-**From Alexa:**
-1. Go to device settings
-2. Select "Other assistants & apps"
-3. Enable pairing mode
-4. Note the pairing code
-5. Use this code in HomeKit or Google Home

-**Important:**
-The bridge can be connected to all three ecosystems simultaneously.
-Multi-admin pairing must be initiated from an existing controller for security reasons - the Matter specification doesn't allow devices to autonomously open new commissioning windows after initial pairing.

-#### Benefits of Multi-Admin:
-- ✅ **Local control** from all ecosystems - no cloud dependency
-- ✅ **Simultaneous access** - use Siri, Alexa, and Google Assistant
-- ✅ **Ecosystem features** - leverage unique features from each platform
-- ✅ **Redundancy** - if one hub fails, others continue working
-- ✅ **Family flexibility** - different family members can use their preferred app

-#### Technical Details:
-- Each controller creates its own "Fabric" in the Matter network
-- Devices can belong to multiple Fabrics simultaneously (up to 5 typically)
-- All controllers communicate locally with the device
-- No performance impact from multiple controllers

 ## Configuration Examples